home-assistant/hassbian-scripts/README.md

 This script was originally contributed by [@Ludeeus](https://github.com/Ludeeus).

 ### Install an web terminal for easy access to ssh in an web browser *(install_webterminal.sh)*
-This script installs an web terminal called 'shellinabox' to you system that give you SHH access in you web browser.
+This script installs an web terminal called 'shellinabox' to you system that give you SSH access in you web browser.

 Script is run as the `pi` user with the following command:
 ```